rubengamboa/python-data-science-projects/manuscript/chapter-04.md

 In this project, you will learn

 * How to organize your program by using classes and subclasses
+* How to organize your program by using modules and packages
+* When to use classes as opposed to modules to organize your program
 * How to avoid global variables by using classes

 ## Project: What Is the Distribution of Pairs of Letters in the German Language?